jlevy/og-equity-compensation/README.md

 - If you are inexperienced and are unsure what a fair offer should look like, avoid saying exactly what you want for compensation very early in discussions.
-  It’s common for hiring managers or recruiters to ask this early in the process, just to take advantage of candidates that don’t have a good sense of their own worth.
+  It’s common for hiring managers or recruiters to ask this early in the process, just to take advantage of candidates who don’t have a good sense of their own worth.
   Tell them you want to focus on the opportunity as a whole and your ability to contribute before discussing numbers.
   Ask them to give you a fair offer once they understand your worth to the company.